Getting Started¶

 Initial configuration¶

-BrkRaw uses a user-level configuration directory to manage output layout, logging, and installed extensions.
+BrkRaw uses a user-level configuration directory for output layout, logging, and extensions.
+Initialize the default configuration by running:

 brkraw init